lodeguns/FuzzyAdaptiveBinarization/README.md

   year={2020}
 }

-Note: In the preprint version, there are further comparisons with convolutional neural networks suitable for thresholding.
+Note: In the preprint, there are further comparisons with convolutional neural networks suitable for thresholding.

 ### Abstract
 Classic adaptive binarization methodologies threshold pixels intensity with re-spect  to  adjacent  pixels  exploiting  integral  images.
 In  turn,  integral  imagesare  generally  computed  optimally  by  using  the  summed-area-table  algorithm(SAT).
 This  document  presents  a  new  adaptive  binarization  technique  basedon  fuzzy  integral  images.
 Which,  in  turn,  this  technique  is  supported  by  anefficient design of a modified SAT for generalized Sugeno fuzzy integrals.
 Wedefine this methodology as FLAT (Fuzzy Local Adaptive Thresholding).
 Exper-imental results show that the proposed methodology produced a better imagequality thresholding than well-known global and local thresholding algorithms.We proposed new generalizations of different fuzzy integrals to improve existingresults and reaching an accuracy≈0.94 on a wide dataset.
 Moreover, due tohigh performances, these new generalized Sugeno fuzzy integrals created ad hocfor adaptive binarization, can be used as tools for grayscale processing and morecomplex real-time thresholding applications.